 When turning, shift your weight opposite the lean to counteract tipping.

-Practice these fundamentals in calm water first, and always wear a personal flotation device to ensure safety while you build your skills.
-You’ll build confidence and control that lets you paddle where you want, unrestricted by balance fears.
+Practice these fundamentals in calm water first.
+Always wear a personal flotation device while you’re building your skills.
+Confidence and control come with time.

 How Paddling Skill Changes Everything